DerSchimi/cc-Commander/README.md

 skipTests(): Toggles the SKIP_TESTS variable between true and false and displays the current status.

+mvnBase(): Executes a Maven command with the current configuration.
+You can modify your desired build here.

 ## Aliases
 ccHome: Displays the current CM_HOME directory.